Thursday, 30 July 2015 18:08 Written by Mirjam Swanson

 He was among the first wave of filmmakers to endeavor to produce such content, starting with an eight-week round the world gig with World Vision.
 The work expanded the Evangelical Christian humanitarian organization’s scope significantly, Moffitt said, from a $1 million-per-year enterprise in the early 1970’s that reached only a few developing countries to a $100-million-a-year venture that reached more than 35 countries by the mid-1970’s.
 Lot’s of this thanks to the TV shows Moffitt worked on.
 World Vision’s revenue stream now is nearly $3 billion annually and has offices in over 100 countries around the world.

-Moffitt also has produced fundraising and awareness programs for Operation Smile, Compassion International, Feed the Children, Prison Fellowship International, Mercy Ships and so many others, assignments that have sent him to six continents and hundreds of countries since he launched William Moffitt Associates in 1976.
+Moffitt also has produced fundraising and awareness programs for Operation Smile, Compassion International, Feed the Children, Christian Appalacian Project, Prison Fellowship International, Mercy Ships and so many others, assignments that have sent him to six continents and hundreds of countries since he launched William Moffitt Associates in 1976.

 He’s guided A-list celebrities on many of these journeys, marveling at the fortitude and selflessness of some of them, such as Art Linkletter, Dale Evans, Harrison Ford, Matthew Fox, Roma Downey and Alex Trebek.